supertokens/blog/content/supabase/index.md

 In this flow, users create an account using their phone number and password.
 - You can find a full guide on how to implement this authentication strategy in our [example app](https://github.com/supertokens/supertokens-auth-react/tree/master/examples/with-phone-password).

-## Other customizations and extensibility options:

-Here is a list of possible use cases and how SuperTokens can help you achieve them.

-- Do you need to migrate your users to SuperTokens but have data associated with their userIds?
-With UserId Mapping, you can continue to use these userIds by mapping the SuperTokens userId to the pre-existing userId during migration.
-Now when passing the pre-existing Id to any SuperTokens APIs, it internally resolves the mapping and makes sure that pre-existing id is also returned in the response.

-- If your app requires users to sign up with their work-related emails or Google workspace-associated domains, you can use the SuperTokens email validator functions to enforce the check.

-- Add additional form fields to the Sign Up or Sign In pages to retrieve more information like the user's name and age.

-- Streaming services need to limit the number of active devices associated with an account.
-If you are building a streaming service, you will use the SuperTokens Session recipe to enable this feature set.

-- Don't like the default email and SMS templates?
-Create your own email and SMS content!
-You can also choose your own delivery method if you don't want to use the default service.

 These are just some of the use cases that SuperTokens supports.
 If you have a custom requirement, feel free to join our [discord](https://supertokens.com/discord).
 We are passionate about Auth and would love to discuss your use case.

 ## Integrating SuperTokens into Supabase:

 So why does SuperTokens pair so well with Supabase?
-Well, one of Supabase's key features is Row Level Security.
-RLS allows you to create powerful Authorization policies to suit your business requirements.
+Well, one of Supabase's key features is authorization Row Level Security.
+RLS allows you to create powerful authorization policies to suit your business requirements.
 We provide a [guide](https://supabase.com/docs/guides/integrations/supertokens) on how to integrate SuperTokens with Supabase and leverage RLS to allow authorized users to access their data.

 ## Conclusion